MakisChristou/merkle-rs/README.md

   -V, --version      Print version
 ```

-Running the server with default options
+Running the server with default options (stick to this option for simplicity)

 ```bash
 $ cargo r --bin server
 ```

-Running the server with custom options
+Or with custom options

 ```bash